Part of the Speed audit

 What this check does

-SiteCurl checks 11 factors that affect page load speed: HTML page size, JavaScript file count, CSS file count, response compression (gzip/brotli), font loading strategy, resource hints (preconnect), render-blocking stylesheets, third-party scripts, image dimensions, lazy loading, and responsive images.
+SiteCurl checks factors that affect load speed: page size, script count, CSS count, compression (gzip/brotli), font loading, preconnect hints, render-blocking styles, third-party scripts, image size, lazy loading, and responsive images.

-These are server-side and markup checks.
-They catch the issues you can fix in your code or server setup without needing a browser-based performance lab.
-Each finding includes what was measured and what the recommended threshold is.
+These are server and markup speed checks.
+They catch issues you can fix in your code or server setup without needing a browser lab.
+Each finding shows what was measured, what the recommended target is, and how far off your page is.

 Why it matters

-Every extra second of load time costs you visitors.
-Studies show that a one-second delay in page load can drop conversions by 7%.
-Mobile users are even less patient.
-If your page takes more than 3 seconds to load, over half your visitors may leave.
+Each extra second of load time costs you visitors.
+Research shows a one-second delay can drop conversions by 7%.
+Mobile users are less patient.
+If your page takes more than 3 seconds, over half of mobile visitors may leave before it finishes.

-Speed is also a search ranking factor.
-Google has confirmed that page speed affects rankings, especially on mobile.
+Speed is also a ranking factor.
+Google confirmed it affects rankings, especially on mobile.
+Their Page Experience update made speed part of the core ranking signals.
 Faster pages get more traffic and keep more of the visitors they get.

 How to fix it